adlnet/xAPI-Spec/xAPI-Data.md

 originally based on the characterstring delimiters defined in the SCORM 2004 4th Edition Run-Time Environment.
 These parameters are represented by the format `{parameter=value}`.
 See [the long-fill-in example within Appendix C](#long-fill-in).

 Characterstring parameters are not validated by the LRS.
-Systems interpreting statement data can use their best judgement in interpreting (or ignoring) invalid characterstring parameters and values.
+Systems interpreting Statement data can use their best judgement in interpreting (or ignoring) invalid characterstring parameters and values.

 The following parameters are valid at the start of the string representing the list of items for the listed interaction types: